Centre: Warwickshire College, Leamington Spa.

 Passionate Beauty Therapy student Debbie Palmer knew from a young age that she was going to do something with her love of beauty, she now has a developing career doing something she loves.

-“I chose to study at Warwichshire College because during the time when deciding where to study, I knew the Leamington Spa centre had a better reputation in delivering high standards of qualifications to that of the Rugby centre which is located nearer to my home.
+“I chose to study at Warwickshire College because, during the time when deciding where to study, I knew the Leamington Spa centre had a better reputation in delivering high standards of qualifications than that of the Rugby centre which is located nearer to my home.
 I wanted to meet people further afield and enjoyed the location in a town centre.
-Growing up I had always been interested in beauty therapy and it was a natural progression into going on to study it.
+Growing up I had always been interested in beauty therapy and it was a natural progression to studying it.
 Once starting the course, I then grew a passion for anatomy and physiology and how beauty and the human body worked in synergy to be able to obtain great results.
-Prior to college I had worked in a hair salon for three years so knew I enjoyed working with people and wanted a career that involved people interaction.
+Prior to college, I had worked in a hair salon for three years so knew I enjoyed working with people and wanted a career that involved people interaction.

 In regard to the future, I am always open to further education and never say never.
-Education is part of my job and part of my life and thrive from sharing information and educating people about particular subjects.
-Since doing my VTCT qualifications I have studied a foundation degree in spa management and completed my Level 3 Teach and Education award.
+Education is part of my job and part of my life and I thrive from sharing information and educating people about particular subjects.
+Since doing my VTCT qualifications I have studied for a foundation degree in spa management and completed my Level 3 Teach and Education award.
 If there is a subject I am passionate about, I am always willing to learn and will self-teach myself if needs be to arm myself with that power of knowledge.
 It gives me confidence in my job and credibility within my trade.
-It was a very proud achievement completing my degree with a distinction of 79.2% and found it easier going back to study when I was 21 as to that of going straight in to it after college-I had more experience and drive for completion as I knew what I wanted to gain out of my career.
+It was a very proud achievement to complete my degree with a distinction of 79.2% and I found it easier going back to study when I was 21 than going straight into it after college-I had more experience and drive for completion as I knew what I wanted to gain out of my career.
 I gained Employee of the month when I worked at a spa in a hotel.
-The salon I managed was finalist for small business of the year award in Rugby which I put us forward for.
+The salon I managed was a finalist for a small business of the year award in Rugby which I put us forward for.

-Currently I now work at Dermalogica as a business development consultant where I look after various accounts and supporting them with making Dermalogica a success within their business.
-This can vary from coaching staff about a new product, merchandising ideas and even to supporting the owners with implementing new price lists for the business.
+Currently, I work at Dermalogica as a business development consultant where I look after various accounts and support them in making Dermalogica a success within their business.
+This can vary from coaching staff about a new product, merchandising ideas and even supporting the owners with implementing new price lists for the business.
 This is a job I have worked hard for years to get.